 Publications that make use of David Grove's ideas

-Below are three lists of publications that make use of David Grove's ideas:
+Publications that make use of David Grove's ideas are listed:

 I have also compiled lists of:

 If you have anything to add please provide the reference via the contact form